Diplodocus

-The genus of dinosaurs lived in what is now mid-western North America, at the end of the Jurassic period.
-It is one of the more common dinosaur fossils found in the middle to upper Morrison Formation, between about 154 and 152 million years ago, during the late Kimmeridgian Age.
+The genus lived in what is now mid-western North America, at the end of the Jurassic period.
+It is one of the more common dinosaur fossils found in the middle to upper Morrison Formation, with most specimens being found in rocks dated between about 151.88 and 149.1 million years ago, during the latest Kimmeridgian Age, although it may have made it into the Tithonian, with at least one specimen (AMNH FR 223) being potentially from among the youngest deposits of the formation.
 The Morrison Formation records an environment and time dominated by gigantic sauropod dinosaurs, such as Apatosaurus, Barosaurus, Brachiosaurus, Brontosaurus, and Camarasaurus.
 Its great size may have been a deterrent to the predators Allosaurus and Ceratosaurus: their remains have been found in the same strata, which suggests that they coexisted with Diplodocus.

 Diplodocus is among the most easily identifiable dinosaurs, with its typical sauropod shape, long neck and tail, and four sturdy legs.
 For many years, it was the longest dinosaur known.

 Description

 Among the best-known sauropods, Diplodocus were very large, long-necked, quadrupedal animals, with long, whip-like tails.
 Their forelimbs were slightly shorter than their hind limbs, resulting in a largely horizontal posture.
-The skeletal structure of these long-necked, long-tailed animals supported by four sturdy legs have been compared with suspension bridges.
+The skeletal structure of these long-necked, long-tailed animals supported by four sturdy legs have been compared with cantilever bridges.
 In fact, D. carnegii is currently one of the longest dinosaurs known from a complete skeleton, with a total length of 24–26 m.
 Modern mass estimates for D. carnegii have tended to be in the 12–14.8 MT range.

+No skull has ever been found that can be confidently said to belong to Diplodocus, though skulls of other diplodocids closely related to Diplodocus (such as Galeamopus) are well known.
+The skulls of diplodocids were very small compared with the size of these animals.
+Diplodocus had small, 'peg'-like teeth that pointed forward and were only present in the anterior sections of the jaws.
+Its braincase was small, and the neck was composed of at least 15 vertebrae.